 Several sources of iron from plants are beans, tofu, cashew nuts, lentils, dried apricots, raisins, figs, ground linseed, kale, pumpkin seeds. and chia seeds.

-In general, all humans need to have enough iron as this mineral plays a role in blood production and it will lead to experience anaemia.
-People that suffer from anaemia will find it hard to absorb this vitamin B12 (5).
+In general, all humans need to have enough iron as this mineral plays a role in blood production and it will lead to experience anemia.
+People that suffer from anemia will find it hard to absorb this vitamin B12 (6).
 As a result, vegans will suffer from problems that I have mentioned in the previous section.
-Consuming iron with vitamin C not only helps you to combat the anaemia but it also effectively helps your body to process the B12.
+Consuming iron with vitamin C not only helps you to combat the anemia but it also effectively helps your body to process the B12.

 Tips for becoming a healthy vegan